How Does GPS Technology Work In Fitness Wearables?

 GPS technology plays a crucial role in various aspects of fitness tracking.
 Firstly, it allows for accurate measurement of distance and pace during activities like running or cycling.
 By knowing the exact distance covered and the time taken, you can better evaluate your performance and progress towards your fitness goals.
 Additionally, GPS enables mapping and route planning, which can help you explore new paths or simply ensure you stay on course during your workouts.
 Furthermore, GPS can track elevation and altitude changes, providing valuable insights into the intensity and difficulty of your exercises.
 Lastly, GPS supports workout analysis and performance metrics, allowing you to assess your heart rate, cadence, and other key indicators in conjunction with your location data.

-See also How Can I Use My Fitness Tech Device For Guided Meditation And Relaxation?
+See also How Can I Use My Fitness Tech Device For Guided Dance And Aerobic Workouts?

 Challenges and limitations of GPS in fitness wearables